 #1 Where is my money going?

-A good volunteering placement should involve a contribution to the project you are working with.
+A good volunteering placement should involve a contribution to the project you are working with because almost entirely, money is the most valuable thing we can provide!
 Ensure that your money isn’t being pocketed.
 This is usually a fair exchange as the place you volunteer will spend time and resources having you there.

 #2 Am I qualified to work in this role?